-A FitScore is a way of quantifying the level of similarity between either two individuals, or an individual and a team/company, in terms of personality/culture.
+A FitScore in the team dashboard is a way of quantifying the level of similarity between either two individuals, or an individual and a team/company, in terms of personality/culture.

 FitScore Nuances & Variances

-While high FitScores and therefore high similarity indicates cohesion, it can also reflect stagnation or groupthink.
+While a high FitScore suggests there is high similarity and cohesion, it can also reflect stagnation of ideas.
 Excessively high fit may also lead to conflict.

-For example, if every team member scores highly on traits such as the need for control, everyone would want to do things their own way – and nobody would get it!
+For example, if every team member scores highly on traits such as the need for control, everyone would want to do things their own way – and nobody would be in control or get work done.
 A low score on the other hand may indicate potential for misunderstandings, but as it signals diversity it may also provide fertile ground for innovative ideas and new approaches.

 While the FitScore itself provides users with a similarity score, it is the insights accompanying each FitScore which reveal the individual differences between users captured by Good&Co’s model.

-It can be customized with multiple filters that can be switched on and off depending on what is important for the specific role.
-The filters include: alignment with team members, match to a trait, improvement of team wellness, thinking style of the candidate and match to a specific profile for the role.
+The Candidate FitScore can be customized with multiple filters that can be switched on and off depending on what is important for the specific role.
+The filters include: alignment with team members, match to a trait, improvement of team wellness and match to a specific profile for the role.